-The Personal Statement is a crucial part of a UCAS application.
-It is an opportunity for you to explain why you want to study a particular subject and ultimately highlight why you merit the offer of a place or call to interview.
-As Admissions tutors may read through hundreds of applications, the presentation and content of your Personal Statement is critical.
+The personal statement is a crucial part of a UCAS application.
+It’s an opportunity for you to explain why you want to study a particular subject and ultimately highlight why you merit the offer of a place or call to interview.
+As admissions tutors may read through hundreds of applications, the presentation and content of your personal statement is critical.

-You only have 4,000 characters of text for your Personal Statement.
+You only have 4,000 characters of text for your personal statement.
 It is important that you mention all of the key information necessary to make a good first impression and do yourself justice.
-Be concise and do not repeat information that you may have included elsewhere in the application.
+Be concise and don’t repeat information that you may have included elsewhere in the application.

 Before you begin, make a few notes to focus your thoughts and allow yourself a couple of weeks to fine tune your statement before finally submitting it.
 Show it to your friends and family, be prepared for constructive criticism and use a spell check facility to ensure your spelling and grammar are accurate.

 Remember that you are applying for highly competitive programmes of study so don’t be afraid to sell yourself and outline your achievements.